 - Board Certification

-Certification Agency Member Board Specialty Year of Issuance Royal College of Physicians and Surgeons of Canada Royal College Orthopaedic Surgery 2011
+Certification Agency Member Board Specialty Year Royal College of Physicians and Surgeons of Canada Royal College Orthopaedic Surgery 2011